 In total, the aquarium has 70 different tanks, the largest of which is home to over 20,000 creatures.
 Be sure to visit their outdoor tanks where you can experience dolphins and sea lions while enjoying the view of Hakata Bay.

-Uminonakamichi seaside park is right next to Marine World and is therefore perfect to visit on the same day.
-Enjoy a lovely walk among thousands of beautiful flowers and plants such as tulips, sunflowers, hydrangeas and roses.
+Uminonakamichi Seaside Park is right next to Marine World and is therefore perfect to visit on the same day.
+Enjoy a lovely walk among thousands of beautiful flowers and plants such as tulips, sunflowers, hydrangeas, and roses.

 Thanks to its 2,000 cherry trees, the park is also one of the most popular cherry blossom spots.
-In the park you will also find an amusement park, playgrounds and pleasant cycle paths.
+In the park, you will also find an amusement park, playgrounds, and pleasant cycle paths.
 For those interested in cars, there is a museum with old Japanese cars and if you are there in the summer, there is a pool for the whole family to swim in.

 Canal City Hakata is a large shopping complex known as “a city within a city”.
-A canal runs through the shopping complex creating an airy atmosphere and in the middle of the canal there is a large fountain that has shows every 30 minutes.
-In addition to its unique design, Canal City is home to 250 shops, restaurants, a gaming center and two hotels.
+A canal runs through the shopping complex creating an airy atmosphere and in the middle of the canal, there is a large fountain that has shows every 30 minutes.
+In addition to its unique design, Canal City is home to 250 shops, restaurants, a gaming center, and two hotels.

 A great way to experience the local culture is to visit a food market.
-We recommend the food market Yanagibashi Market, although it is small in size, it is called Hataka’s kitchen.
+We recommend the food market Yanagibashi Market, although it is small in size, it is called Hataka’s Kitchen.

 Yanagibashi is known for its fresh seafood, its many food vendors, and fresh local produce.
 This is where the locals and restaurant owners go to buy their ingredients.
 Stroll around among the stalls and treat yourself to something good to eat.

 Seaside Momochi Park is a modern area right on the water and has a lot to offer.
 Here you will find, among other things, Momochihama Beach, which is an artificial beach and stretches 1km.
-Around the beach there are restaurants and shops as well as the possibility to rent jet skis, windsurfing and paddle boards.
+Around the beach, there are restaurants and shops as well as the possibility to rent jet skis, windsurfing, and paddle boards.

 In Seaside Momochi Park you will also find Marizon, which is located at the far end of a pier and is mainly used for weddings.
 However, there are some restaurants and shops here.

-Other famous buildings you can find here are Fukuoka Tower, Fukuoka City Museum and Fukuoka Paypay Dome.
+Other famous buildings you can find here are Fukuoka Tower, Fukuoka City Museum, and Fukuoka Paypay Dome.

 The tower is clad with 8,000 mirrors and is the city’s national symbol.
 We recommend a visit in the evening to see the sunset from the tower while you enjoy a good dinner in the restaurant located high up in the tower.
 In the evening, the entire tower is illuminated and is even more beautiful than during the day.
 You don’t want to miss this!

 Nakasu Island is a small island in the middle of Fukuoka where the Naka River flows on one side and the Hakata River on the other.
 It is recommended that you go here in the evening to take part in the happy atmosphere and to experience the neon lights reflected in the canal.
-Here you will of course also find lots of restaurants and street food stalls with all the local favourites.
+Here you will of course also find lots of restaurants and street food stalls with all the local favorites.

-Good to know is that Nakasu is also a red-light district, which means that here you can come across strip clubs, brothels and other adult places.
+Good to know is that Nakasu is also a red-light district, which means that here you can come across strip clubs, brothels, and other adult places.
 But don’t worry, it’s not something you’ll notice as you walk around unless you’re actively looking for it.

-Street food (Yatai) is a must try in Fukouka.
+Street food (Yatai) is a must-try in Fukouka.
 You will find these food stalls, called Yatai, along the streets outdoors.
 Yatais are iconic to the city of Fukuoka and you can find them scattered all over the city but the best place to go is Nakasu Island.
 There are 20 stalls in a row along the canal.
 They all offer local favorites such as ramen and motsunabe.

 Ramen Stadium can be found inside Canal City Hakata and has eight ramen restaurants with ramen from all over Japan.
 If there’s one local dish you should try in Fukuoka, it’s ramen.
 Fukuoka is famous for its Hakata ramen or Tonkotsu ramen as it is also called.
 You can find it at most Yatais restaurants or at Ramen Stadium.